HITECHCRIME/HC_OVERVIEW/README.md

 - TikTok -> clues for puzzles for the audience (cryptic account)
 - mystery teaser 01 (twitter) part 1/2 -> go through socials to piece the message together
 - mystery teaser 02 (fb) part 2/2 -> go through socials to piece the message together
 - Include websites like LOST did, but to have things that happen on the real internet affect what happens in the narrative universe - posts and events pop up in the narrative.
 A fictional project that interacts with the real audience in the story.
 One way medium no more.
-Things audience does online affects the storyline.
+Things audience does online affects the storylines.
-- Distort the timeline.
-- Register various domains for fictional places and concepts.
-- Use text as an intimate platform of breaching the 4th wall.

 Quick notes on the dream I had about a geolocated app as an entry point.
-Niantic Version of engagement with the user (Real Life As A Platform?):

 - another platform to distribute narrative/audiovisual content would be to create your own app that would be updated as the new releases, new narrative elements, timelines, concepts, puzzles appear
 - distribution of content via geolocating app (version of Helve Global Operations Map but for the "in-universe" presence of audience - players?)